Video Privacy Protection Act: Computer-based VPPA litigation

-Toward the end of the 2010's and beginning of the 2020's, the 1988 law experienced a resurgence in consumer class action lawsuits.
+Toward the end of the 2010s and beginning of the 2020s, the 1988 law experienced a resurgence in consumer class action lawsuits.
 The numerous lawsuits filed as part of this trend alleged that companies violated the VPPA by collecting and disclosing consumers' video viewing history through their websites, mobile apps, and other smart devices.

 While the language of the VPPA focuses on "video tape service providers," consumers have argued that the law also protects the privacy of their personal information that is collected while they watch audiovisual content online.
 Cookies and other website behavior tracking technologies commonly found on popular websites allow the website operators to connect visitors' browsers with third parties who collect information from their website visit.
 This information can be shared with the third parties for various purposes including website functionality, language preferences and other personalization, and third party advertising.
 The recent resurgence of VPPA lawsuits is premised on the idea that data collected through the various tracking technologies may include personal information protected by the VPPA.
 Consumer plaintiffs assert that if that information is shared with third parties for analytics, advertising, or any other purpose that falls outside the exceptions in the VPPA, it is unlawful.

 Prior to 2007, VPPA had not been cited by privacy attorneys as a cause of action involving electronic computing devices.
 Early lawsuits raising the VPPA in the context of data shared through the internet included a 2008 lawsuit against Facebook and thirty-three companies, including Blockbuster, Zappos, and Overstock.com, as well as the Lane v.
 Facebook, Inc. class action lawsuit, involving alleged privacy violations caused by the Facebook Beacon program.